charlieabela/medicX-KG/README.md

-# medicX-KG: A Jurisdiction-Aware Knowledge Graph for Pharmacist Decision Support
+# medicX-KG: A Knowledge Graph for Pharmacists' Drug Information Needs

 This repository contains sample files, mapping scripts, and data subsets from the medicX-KG project, aimed at constructing a pharmacist-oriented biomedical knowledge graph with regulatory awareness specific to small EU markets such as Malta.